UK Air Conditioning Laws Concerning F-Gas

 - If you install a refrigerant leak detection system, the maximum interval between leak checks is doubled.

 - There’s no maximum interval for leak checks on hermetically sealed air-conditioning systems unless the equivalent CO2 mass of refrigerant exceeds 10 tonnes.

 - By law, you must fit a leak detection system if your equipment contains F gas equivalent to more than 500 tonnes of CO2.

-The F-Gas for air conditioning laws also state that you must have your leak detection system checked once a year to make sure it’s working properly.
+The F-Gas for air conditioning laws also states that you must have your leak detection system checked once a year to make sure it’s working properly.